Stellar halos of bright central galaxies II: Scaling relations, colors and metallicity evolution with redshift: Methods

 Since the key focus of this work is the redshift evolution of the main properties of SHs, we begin with a detailed description of their formation.
 Because SHs originate from the diffuse light, or ICL, we first provide a brief summary of its formation.
 In { FEGA25}, the ICL arises through several channels, whose relative importance varies across its assembly history.
 The three main channels are stellar stripping, mergers, and pre-processing.
 Stellar stripping of satellite galaxies contributes a significant fraction of diffuse light, as stars are removed from satellites due to the potential well of the host halo.
 In some cases, albeit less common, tidal forces can be strong enough to completely disrupt a satellite galaxy.

 Another important channel is represented by mergers between central and satellite galaxies, both minor and major.
 At each merger event, the code assigns a fraction of the satellite’s stars to the ICL component associated with the central galaxy, with an average of $20\%$ and a scatter of $\pm5\%$.
 The last, channel is pre-processing, which can be considered a sub-channel, since pre-processed ICL ultimately originates from either stellar stripping or mergers (or both).
 In short, pre-processed diffuse light forms in halos other than that of the central galaxy and is subsequently accreted when those halos merge with the host.

 In \citet{contini2024}, and previously also in \citet{contini2023}, we showed that stellar stripping is the dominant channel of ICL formation, while mergers play a secondary role.
 However, as repeatedly discussed in earlier works, the net balance between the two channels strongly depends on the definition of mergers (see, e.g., \citealt{contini2018} for a detailed discussion, as well as \citealt{joo2025} and \citealt{gendron2025} for comparisons).
+We stress here that, in the model, the ICL is a physically motivated component whose mass and spatial distribution are determined by the cumulative effects of these processes along the halo assembly history, and not imposed by construction.